Gluten-Free White Chocolate Macadamia Cookies

 3. Ghirardelli.
 A close third behind Guittard, Ghirardelli white chocolate chips have a nice, creamy texture and decent vanilla notes.

 Prefer Semisweet Or Dark Chocolate?
 Go For It!
 White chocolate is almost never my first choice for chocolate chips, so if you’re like me and want to try these with semisweet chocolate chips instead–go for it!
-We’ve made them that way lots of times, and they’re DELICIOUS.
+We’ve made them that way lots of times, and we love the delicious flavor.

 Can I Use Coconut Flour Or Almond Flour Instead?
 Coconut flour and almond flour are NOT substitutions for gluten-free measure for measure flour because they absorb liquid differently.
 (Coconut flour absorbs several times its own volume, so you use MUCH less of it in recipe, while almond flour absorbs little and also ADDS moisture to a recipe).
 I don’t recommend either for this gluten-free white chocolate macadamia nut cookie recipe.